Benefits for Postdoctoral Fellows

 - Free campus gym membership effective February 1, 2019

-- Lower health care premium cost for the Great-West Life (GWL) Active Postdoctoral Fellows Benefit Plan (employer now covers 70% of the premium) effective May 1, 2019
+- Lower health care premium cost for the Canada Life (formerly Great-West Life) Postdoctoral Fellow Benefits Plan (employer now covers 70% of the premium) effective May 1, 2019

-- Improved health, vision and dental benefits associated to the Great-West Life (GWL) Active Postdoctoral Fellows Benefit Plan effective May 1, 2019
+- Improved health, vision and dental benefits associated with the Canada Life (formerly Great-West Life) Postdoctoral Fellow Benefits Plan effective May 1, 2019

 - Professional Development Fund effective May 1, 2018

 - Tuition waiver for 1 semester class per academic year

 - 8% salary increase over 4 years (2% effective May 1, 2018, 2% effective May 1, 2019, 2% effective May 1, 2020, 2% effective May 1, 2021)